Kerion: An Unusual Presentation in the Otolaryngology Department

 TLDR A fungal infection in the neck caused severe breathing issues, treated successfully with antibiotics and antifungal medication.

-A 19-year-old farmer experienced severe breathlessness and a three-day history of painful swelling and hair loss in the beard area, leading to an emergency referral to the otolaryngology department.
-His upper airway was compromised unless his neck was extended.
-Treatment with intravenous antibiotics and hydrocortisone alleviated the acute symptoms, and skin cultures identified Tricophyton verrucosum.
-The neck swelling subsided after treatment with oral griseofulvin followed by terbinafine.
+A 19-year-old farmer presented to the otolaryngology department with acute breathlessness and a three-day history of painful swelling and hair loss in the beard area on the right side of the neck.
+The patient's upper airway was compromised unless the neck was extended.
+Examination showed normal larynx and pharynx.
+The symptoms improved with intravenous antibiotics and hydrocortisone.
+Skin scrapings cultured Tricophyton verrucosum, and the neck swelling resolved after treatment with oral griseofulvin followed by terbinafine.
 This case was notable as difficulty in breathing due to a fungal infection of the neck had not been previously reported in English literature.

 Discuss this study in the Community →